 But coherence is not like that.
 Indeed, no sooner do we say “this is coherent” or “this view will make us coherent” then we are wrong.
 We are being incoherent.
 Coherence cannot be trapped in amber or reduced to bullet points.
 Krishnamurti said that “truth is a pathless land.”
-So what I are suggesting then is that maps are static but the territory is alive and shifting and changing moment to moment.
-It is a movement for which the map – even a very good one, a very clear one – is no substitute.
+So what we are suggesting then is that maps are static but the territory is alive and shifting and changing moment to moment.
+It is a movement for which the map – even a very good one, a very clear one – cannot be a permanent substitute.

 Thus, if we want to be coherent – or have an experience of coherence – then we need to let go of some presuppositions.
 Chief amongst these is the notion that truth can be caught in time and held in place.
 It has no qualities that allow us to do this.
 It is not even an idea or a thought.
 Ideas and thoughts are easily held, fossilized or codified, and given physical manifestations.
 Sometimes that activity can reflect coherence but it is not itself coherence.

-For most of us, this sort of direction – if it even qualifies as direction – is maddening.
+For most of us, this sort of direction (trying to awaken is what prohibits awakening) – if it even qualifies as direction – is maddening.
 We believe that reality can be known and measured and that actions can be taken based on those measurements.
 It is like building a bridge or updating software – orderly and predictable to the point of routine.

 But if that is so, then why are we in crisis – personally, communally, globally?
 Why are things breaking down at all levels?